AldricVS/IA_Algos/A_star/NPuzzleResolver/README.md

 # NPuzzleResolver
-Resolve a N-Puzzle with the A* algorithm.
+Resolve a N-Puzzle with the A* algorithm (tree version).

 ## How to run
 Simply go to the avs.aldricvs.app package and run the "MainEntry.java" class.
 You can modify the input in this class too !